t18n/react-component-with-rslib/README.md

-# react-component-with-rslib
+# React UI Component Library with Rslib

+> [!IMPORTANT]
-> [!IMPORTANT] This project is a test project to use Rslib to demonstrate the output of the library.
+> This project is a test project to use Rslib to demonstrate the output of the library.
 Don't use in production.

 Creating a good React component library is notoriously challenging.
 Most out-of-the-box solutions bundle all styles into a single `style.css` file, which creates inherent problems: